nikkijuk/pigeongram/README.md

 ![send process](../../blob/main/diagrams/workflow_programming_model.png)

 Only service tasks in use, only sync calls from process to business logic, so this is pretty simple.
+It could be extended with many bells & whistles, but for experimenting this is enough.

 Prototype process implemented looks like this